Sharing Skills: Claude Marketplace to VS Code Workspaces

 └── patterns.md

-This repository becomes your single source of truth for organizational knowledge.
+This repository becomes your single source of truth.

 How It Works